 Physical and mental wellbeing is usually attributed by the activeness of every individual.
 Many studies have attributed fitness and healthy eating to a person’s wellbeing and therefore it is paramount for individual to get involved in these best practices.
 There are various workouts sessions which various individuals may get interested in; some may be vigorous and others easy.
 There are those who may go for vigorous physical activities but end up getting either tired of them but simply bored from participating.

 One thing that any individual who is participating in physical activities, sports or athletic needs to know is that special dieting can greatly help one to have the necessary energy which is needed for the exercise that one is involved in; however, it all depends on the specific goals of an individual.
-For instance, a person who joins a fitness program with the intention of losing weight or shedding off some calories will require eating small portions of healthy foods if at all one is to achieve the specific goals of weight loss that one has set.
+For instance, a person who joins a fitness or nutrition program with the intention of losing weight or shedding off some calories will require eating small portions of healthy foods if at all one is to achieve the specific goals of weight loss that one has set.
 On the contrary, a professional sportsman or athlete might require more calorie foods to replenish the much energy that one dispenses when participating in physical activities.

 Best Diet for Fitness Programs and Sports

-I’m a gym instructor and I usually have various clients who come for fitness programs because of various reasons.
+I’m a gym instructor and I usually have various clients who come for hands-on fitness classes because of various reasons.
 Foremost, let me narrate my story.
 Some years back, I was a stay-at-home mum.
 After getting pregnant and giving birth to lovely twin girls, I gained a lot of weight.
 After giving birth, I stayed with my kids at home taking care for them for about two years.
 During that time, I wasn’t participating in any exercising activities and thus I continued to gain more weight.

 However, I started to feel embarrassed about how I looked and even though my husband didn’t talk much about it, I felt that he too was concerned about my plus-size body.
 This triggered me to research of the various ways which could help me lose some weight.
 I ended up subscribing to multiple programs, but none was really working for me.
 There was need that I tried something different.
 I didn’t love exercising because exercises usually left me worn out, and I also felt shy jogging around the local trails because of my body.